Autistic boy locked naked in Sherwood Park school isolation room, lawsuit alleges | CBC News

 The boy was forced to strip off all his clothes, the parents say in their lawsuit, then was locked in an isolation room at the back of an adjacent empty classroom.
 The room had paper taped over the window and was locked from the outside.

-The boy's teacher, who is also named in the lawsuit, later emailed the parents a photograph of the teenager that showed him naked and covered in feces, the lawsuit alleges.
+The boy's teacher, who is also named in the lawsuit, later emailed the parents a photograph of the 12-year-old that showed him naked and covered in feces, the lawsuit alleges.

 When the father arrived at the school about 45 minutes after receiving the email, he found the classroom empty.
 When the father took the paper off the isolation-room window, he saw his son and heard him whimpering.